 It turns out that measuring heart rate is much more complicated.
 It’s not just about the number of beats per minute, but also about the waves your pulse generates.
 That’s why it’s essential to use an accurate wearable, like Oura, to know you’re getting the most accurate heart rate data.

-Member Tip: The Oura App shows your resting heart rate, heart rate variability, workout heart rate, and more.
-This information provides useful insights into how your heart is functioning and recovering on a day-to-day basis.
+Member Tip: The Oura App shows your resting heart rate, heart rate variability, workout heart rate, Cardio Capacity, and Cardiovascular Age.
+This information provides vital insights into your overall heart health on both a day-to-day and long-term basis.

 READ MORE: How Accurate Are Oura’s Heart Rate & HRV Measurements?